A blind disability advocate explains how he sees Oliver — and how his neighbourhood sees him

 The name of this site has taken on a new significance since The Beast.
 In the Book of Genesis, Abraham was cast into an inferno by Nimrod, who conjectured that if Abraham had sufficient faith he’d be protected from the fire.
 The people and businesses of Fort McMurray have confidence in their city – the question of whether or not Fort McMurray can rebuild should be answered with another question: How was it ever able to build in the first place?

-As marijuana lurches toward legalization, Big Weed takes aim at the little guys
+As marijuana lurches toward legalization, Big Weed targets the little guys

 MACROS has 1,200 members, people suffering from glaucoma, arthritis, epilepsy and cancer.
 While such dispensaries are illegal in Canada, there are about 175 of them (mostly in Vancouver) and Bott has run his, unimpeded by law enforcement, for 11 years.
 But on this day, the Green Team arrests Bott, charging him with possession and intent to traffic.
 They tell him they’ve already arrested his brother, for housing an illegal entity, and his mother and stepfather, who have a grow-op in their home in Sturgeon River.